KostaD02/algorithms/sort/README.md

 # JavaScript Sorting Algorithms

 This folder contains various sorting algorithms implemented in JavaScript.
-Each algorithm is accompanied by detailed explanations and code examples.
+Each algorithm is accompanied by code examples.

 Here is table of time complexities in terms of best case, average case, and worst case scenarios: